vv020633/Manga-Signal/README.md

 # Manga-Signal
-Control the Hue lights in response to certain manga chapter discussions being released on reddit
+Control the Phillips Hue lights in response to certain manga chapter discussions being released on reddit.
+Information is gathered using the PRAW reddit API wrapper.